Want to learn how to use a Scrum board?

 - These boards integrate with other tools, reports, and documents

-Who Should Use Scrum Boards?
+Who Should Use A Scrum Board?

-While Scrum task boards are generally custom-built for Agile and Scrum teams, they’re also used by tons of other teams!
+Software development, sales, and HR could all benefit from using a scrum board.
+And while Scrum task boards are generally custom-built for Agile and Scrum teams, they’re also used by tons of other teams!

 Here’s how different departments use Scrum boards: